LabTrivedi/MOrgAna/README.md

 1. Using the `Select new dataset` button, import all image folders previously generated or imported in the `Generate or Import Masks` tab into the preferred groups.
 Each group can refer to one condition or one timepoint.
 For groups spanning multiple timepoints, users may select the `Timelapse data` option.
 More groups can be created by clicking `Add New Group` at the top.
 If there is only one group, `Groups` can be disabled at the top after selection of dataset.

-2. After importing all selected image folders, there are options available below:
+2. After importing all selected image folders, there are several options available below:
 <p align="center">
 <img src="morgana/Examples/app_screenshots/extended_quantification_tab.png" alt="extended_quantification_tab" width="350"/>
 </p>